Lost-Outpost/sovngarde/README.md

 The download and installation process can take a little while (an hour or more) depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-1. Download [Wabbajack](https://www.wabbajack.org/#/) if you have not done so already and run it at least once
-2. Download the latest release of `Septimus.wabbajack` from [Google Drive](https://drive.google.com/drive/folders/1-VIcggcf49sTHnqQgyifhTSGwgcKd6Jz?usp=sharing)
+1. Download the latest release of `Septimus.wabbajack` from [Google Drive](https://drive.google.com/drive/folders/1-VIcggcf49sTHnqQgyifhTSGwgcKd6Jz?usp=sharing)
-3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Septimus"
+2. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Septimus"
-4. Open the Septimus .wabbajack file and select the created folder in 3. as your installation folder
+3. Open the Septimus .wabbajack file and select the created folder in 3. as your installation folder
-5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
+4. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish
-6. Select the created folder in step 3 as your downloads folder
+5. Select the created folder in step 3 as your downloads folder
-7. Click the Go/Begin button
-8. Wait for Wabbajack to finish
+6. Click the Go/Begin button and wait for Wabbajack to finish

 ### Problems with Wabbajack